Skip to searchSkip to main content

 A private West India tour with Indus Bound means your own vehicle and driver throughout, specialist local and naturalist guides at each destination, and accommodation chosen from properties we have personally inspected — from Mumbai's landmark colonial hotels to intimate Goan heritage villas and Gujarat's finest wildlife lodges.
 Every itinerary is designed around your travel dates, interests, and pace.

 • Lion safari in Sasan Gir, Gujarat— the Gir Forest National Park is the only place on earth where Asiatic lions survive in the wild.
-The population, painstakingly rebuilt from fewer than twenty individuals in the early 20th century to over 600 today, is one of conservation's great success stories.
 Morning jeep safaris in the dry teak forest produce sightings with remarkable regularity — Gir lions are habituated to vehicles and often dramatically close.

 Top Destinations in West India